utilbot/documentation/docs/commands/deprecated-commands/admins/reset-log.md

 ---

 ## Command
-:::caution Command Deprecated
+:::danger Command Removed
-Note: This Command still works on the Stable version of Utilbot!

-But it is deprecated and will be replaced by the [Slash Command](../../admins/log) with the next major release (already available on Canary).
+This Command is removed and has been replaced by the [Slash Command](../../admins/log).
 :::
 ```
 p!resetLog / p!rsl